Who Can Go To College?

 In Oregon, eligible undocumented and DACA-mented students have access to several ways to help pay for college including paying in-state tuition at public universities as well as access to state financial aid.

 Colleges that offer federal financial aid must make their programs accessible to qualified students with disabilities.
-See the National Center for College Students with Disabilities and Incight for more information and resources.
+See the National Center for College Students with Disabilities for more information and resources.

 Look for colleges that offer specific support services for lesbian, gay, bisexual, transgender, queer and other gender non-conforming students.
 Search the Campus Pride Index for a list of LGBTQ-friendly colleges.